-Your GoDaddy website gives you the power to set up your own online store.
+Your GoDaddy website gives you the power to start your own online store.

 By connecting your online store to Facebook and Instagram shopping, you only have to make changes once.
 Any updates to products in your online store, such as descriptions, photos, and pricing, are also updated automatically everywhere you sell.